Last updated: 09/27/2021

 Payment Transaction Information: We may collect information related to purchases made through the Services.
-You may provide certain information to complete payments via the Services, including your credit or debit card number, card expiration date, CVV code, and billing address (collectively, “Payment Information”), along with your name and billing, delivery and shipping address, to complete payment transactions through certain services.
+You may provide certain information to complete payments via the Services, including your credit or debit card number, card expiration date, CVV code, billing address, and ACH bank information (collectively, “Payment Information”), along with your name and billing, delivery and shipping address, to complete payment transactions through certain services.

 Please note requests to remove your email address from our lists may take some time to fulfill.
 We may also still contact you as needed to provide important announcements or notifications regarding the Services.

-User contributions: You also may provide information to be posted on public areas of the Website, or transmitted to other users of the Website or third parties (collectively, "User Contributions").
+User contributions: You also may provide information to be posted on public areas of the Services, or transmitted to other users of the Services or third parties (collectively, "User Contributions").
 Your User Contributions are posted on and transmitted to others at your own risk.
 We cannot and do not guarantee that your User Contributions will not be viewed by unauthorized persons.

 4. Information collected automatically